puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_reserved.markdown

 Resource **titles** may contain any characters whatsoever.
 They are case-sensitive.

 Resource names (or namevars) may be limited by the underlying system being managed.
 (E.g., most systems have limits on the characters allowed in the name of a user account.)
-The user is generally responsible for knowing these limits.
+The user is generally responsible for knowing the name limits on the platforms they manage.

 ### Nodes

 **The set of characters allowed in node names is undefined** in this version of Puppet.
 For best future compatibility, you should limit node names to letters, numbers, periods, underscores, and dashes.
-(That is, node names should match `/[a-z0-9._-]+/`.)
+(That is, node names should match `/^[a-z0-9._-]+$/`.)